Urinary incontinence is when the normal way of peeing and storing pee is disturbed.

 Your urethra may not be able to stay closed if the muscles in your pelvis are weak or damaged.
 It may also be unable to stay closed if your urethral sphincter is damaged.

-These problems may be caused by:
+These problems can be caused by:

 - damage during childbirth, particularly if the child was born vaginally